giacomelli/giacomelli.github.io/_posts/2016-06-02-buildron-your-builds-our-world-and-now-our-open-source-code-too.md

 ---
 published: true
 layout: post
-title: Buildron: Your builds, our world! ...and now our open source code too
+title: Buildron - Your builds, our world! ...and now our open source code too
 ---

 [Buildron](http://github.com/skahal/buildron) is a build radiator to continuous integration server like TeamCity, Jenkins and Hudson.